Monthly Archives: July 2012

-Men, there is nothing noble about being a Lone Ranger.
-Don’t stifle the hunger the Creator has crafted inside you.
-A hunger for relationships with other men who seek the Kingdom first.
-God’s wisdom calls each of us to be in relationship.
-Too many men are falling – with no one to pick them up.
-(Eccl.
-4:10).
+Men, don’t stifle the hunger the Creator has crafted inside you.
+A hunger for relationships with other men who seek the Kingdom – first.

 Kindle Deal of the Day: Compelled: Living the Mission of God by Ed Stetzer and Philip Nation. $2.99.

 Understand what it means to be compelled by love.
 The authors challenge readers to look at love within the context of God, the church, and the lives of individual believers.
 Compelled provides readers a basic theological grounding and a platform for personal application as they understand that missional living is all about simply the calling to love others.
 Look at the love of God; begin to truly understand what is at the center of the church’s foundation, commission, and direction; but most importantly, understand your role within the mission of God as you integrate love into all aspects of your missional calling.